Risperdal Lawsuits: Male Breast Growth (Gynecomastia)

 Can I File a Risperdal Lawsuit?

-Our dangerous drug attorneys can help if you or someone you care about was harmed by Risperdal.
+Our dangerous drug attorneys can help if you or someone you care about was harmed.

 Lawsuits have been filed against the drug maker by both patients and their families seeking compensation for injuries caused by this dangerous drug.
 You may be entitled to a settlement.

-If you or a loved one has used Risperdal and suffered from gynecomastia, you may have legal recourse to collect compensation for surgical expenses, hospital bills, mental anguish and other damages.
+If you or a loved one has used this drug and suffered from gynecomastia, you may have legal recourse to collect compensation for surgical expenses, hospital bills, mental anguish and other damages.

 We do not charge any legal fees unless you receive a settlement and we pay all of the case costs.
 If your claim is not successful for any reason, you do not owe us anything.
 We put it all in writing for you.